torchbox/wagtail-wordpress-import/docs/prefilters.md

 **To change the configuration:**

-Create you own settings config called `WAGTAIL_WORDPRESS_IMPORT_PREFILTERS` with the FUNCTIONS you need to run, in the order they should be run.
+Create your own settings config called `WAGTAIL_WORDPRESS_IMPORT_PREFILTERS` with the FUNCTIONS you need to run, in the order they should be run.

 Example: Using custom options in the bleach filter
 ```python